IDEA-FinAI/RagVL/README.md

 ## Getting Started
 ### Environment Setup
 The required libraries for running RagVL can be found in `requirements.txt`.
+We recommend following [LLaVA](https://github.com/haotian-liu/LLaVA) to configure your environment.

 ### Data Preparation
 Before running RagVL, please: